orionverso/EchoApp/README.md

 # Echoing app with Go

-This project is an example about create functionalities with aws-cdk fo Go.
-It designed to be loosely coupled between component.
+This project is an example about create functionalities with aws-cdk for Go.
+It designed to be loosely coupled between components.
 I think this is the powerful philosophy about cdk constructs.

 ## There are two actors

 - Writer
 - Storage

 ## Writer

 - RestApiLambda
 - FargateContainer

 ## Storage

 - S3 bucket
 - DynamoDB

 ## Flowlines